AndersenLab/VCF-kit/docs/call.md

 VCF-kit first tries to identify the sample from sequences using their filename.
 Because `ABI/AB1` files can only contain one sequence, you must specify their sample using the filename.
 To identify the sample, VCF-kit searches for the sample name after splitting the string using the `\W` regular expression.
 For example:

-The following all work if the `DL238` sample is located in your VCF:
+The following Sanger sequence files (in AB1, fa, and fastq format) are all acceptable ways of specifying that the sample from the VCF is `DL238`:
 ```
 DL238.AB1
 DL238.fa